 Advanced Placement Course - Course content is rapidly paced with additional depth that can require student research and analysis on independent assignments.
-Lessons are often more complex, abstract, and open-ended than other courses.
+Lessons are often more complex, abstract, and open-ended than lessons in other courses.
 The course content aligns with the prescribed content by the College Board, which develops and oversees Advanced Placement curriculum.

 Dual-Enrollment Course - Dual-enrollment courses align with course curriculum for Central Virginia Community College.
-See page 57 for more information.
+See page 61 for more information.

-GRADE POINT AVERAGE (GPA) CALCULATIONS
+GRADE POINT AVERAGE (GPA) CALCULATIONS AND CLASS RANK

 The Grade Point Average (GPA) calculation is a way to quantify the overall academic achievement of a student in a single number.
-The GPA calculation is used for ranking graduating students and is often requested on applications for awards, recognitions, certain memberships or positions, and on college applications.
+The GPA calculation is used for ranking graduating students and determining if the student achieves Summa Cum Laude honors (a student should be enrolled in LCS for two full years to be considered for this honor).
+The GPA is often requested on applications for awards, recognitions, certain memberships or positions, and on college applications.
 This value is determined by the grades a student earns and by the level of difficulty of the courses taken.

 In the Lynchburg City Schools, there are three levels of courses, and each allocates a different number of quality points for a given grade.
 For most classes, an "A" is worth 4 points, a "B" is worth 3 points, a "C" is worth 2 points, a "D" is worth 1 point, and an "F" is worth zero points.
 If a student takes an advanced level course, an additional 0.5 points is added to any grade earned above an "F".
-If a student takes an Advanced Placement (AP) course (or identified Dual Enrollment courses or CVGS courses), an additional full point is added to any grade earned above an "F".
-With an AP course, a student must take the AP exam.
-If the student has taken the exam, the student will have the additional 1.0 weight for the course.
-If the student does not take the exam and give reasonable effort on the exam, the course instead has a 0.5 extra weight.
-In addition, if a student scores 3 or higher on an AP exam, the course has an additional 0.5.
+If a student takes an Advanced Placement (AP) course and AP exam (or identified Dual Enrollment courses or CVGS courses), an additional full point is added to any grade earned above an "F".
+For GPA purposes, the + and - of a grade letter do not factor in.

 Quality Points per Full Year Credit

-Advanced Placement, CVGS, and Dual Enrollment Courses in Core Content Areas Advanced Courses and Specified Dual Enrollment Courses All Other
+Advanced Placement, CVGS, and Dual Enrollment Courses in Core Content Areas Advanced Courses and Specified Dual Enrollment Courses All Other Courses

 A - 5 A - 4.5 A - 4

 B - 4 B - 3.5 B - 3

 C - 3 C - 2.5 C - 2

 D - 2 D - 1.5 D - 1

 F - 0 F - 0 F - 0

-CALCULATING GRADE POINT AVERAGE (GPA)
+GRADE POINT AVERAGE (GPA) CALCULATIONS AND CLASS RANK (continued)